Skip to product information

 Shipping calculated at checkout.

-This 20-inch wheelchair is meticulously engineered for use in MRI environments, ensuring full compatibility with MRI equipment while adhering to strict medical safety protocols.
-Constructed with non-magnetic materials, it enables seamless operation without compromising patient welfare or diagnostic precision.
+This 20-inch MRI Safe wheelchair is meticulously engineered for use in MRI environments, ensuring full compatibility with MRI equipment while adhering to strict medical safety protocols.
+Constructed completely with non-magnetic materials, it enables seamless operation without compromising patient welfare or diagnostic precision.
 The design is tailored to meet the mobility demands of MRI facilities, making it a practical complement to your suite of MRI products.
-With a weight capacity of 220 pounds and an ergonomic, user-friendly structure, this wheelchair prioritizes patient comfort and enhances operational efficiency for healthcare professionals.

 Overall Dimensions: